Bill Ramage ahead of Ron Hill in a Vets race

 Hamish Robertson (Edinburgh Southern Harriers)

-Father of Alex Robertson (7/05/56), Hamish was a good cross-country and road runner with the club in the 1950’s.
-He ran in the first three Edinburgh to Glasgow Relays after the War and a total of seven covering stages 2, 5, 6, 7 and 8 and was a member of the team that won bronze in 1953.
+Father of Alex Robertson.
+Hamish ran Edinburgh to Glasgow Relays after the War, with a total of seven covering stages 2, 5, 6, 7 and 8 and was a member of the team that won bronze in 1953.
+In the 1954 Senior National XC, he secured another team bronze.
 He ran in all the major cross-country championships too.
 The career of his near namesake WA Robertson overlapped with Hamish’s and they ran in several teams together.
+As a marathon runner, Hamish finished 7th in the 1953 Scottish Marathon, 5th in 1955 and 6th in 1957 (in 2.46.07).
+For many years he was a well-respected, very encouraging Secretary for ESH.

 James Robertson Cambuslang H